dmsenter89/MeshmerizeMe/README.md

   image

 optional arguments:
-  -h, --help     show this help message and exit --movie MOVIE
+  -h, --help  show this help message and exit
-  --scale SCALE

 ```

 Call the `MeshmerizeMe` script to mesh the resulting SVG files.

 ```
-usage: MeshmerizeMe [-h] [-i | -p] [--subpath-length SUBPATH_LENGTH]
+usage: MeshmerizeMe [-h] [-p] [--subpath-length SUBPATH_LENGTH]
                     [--num-points NUM_POINTS] [--learning-rate LEARNING_RATE]
                     [--max-iter MAX_ITER] [--threshold THRESHOLD]
                     [--show-graph]
                     [--num-parallel-processes NUM_PARALLEL_PROCESSES]
                     [fname [fname ...]]

 Welcome to MeshmerizeMe.
 MeshmerizeMe is a Python script intended to assist with creating geometries for fluid simulations using IBAMR and IB2d.
 It uses a user-supplied SVG file and input2d file to create .vertex files, and can plot the same.
 MeshmerizeMe uses the 'gradient descent' algorithm to minimize the relative error of distances between points.
 First, the path is split into multiple segments which are estimated in parallel.
 Then, the resulting points are used as initial estimates for the final aggregate minimization.

 positional arguments: